Dark Patterns – Roach motel. Sneak into basket

 The most common use of a roach motel pattern is when trying to cancel a subscription, downgrade a subscription, deactivate/delete an account or unsubscribe from a mailing list.

 One of the main objectives of services/apps is trying to maximize existing user retention, thus applying different tactics in order to make it harder for the users to act in any way counter to the aims of the services.
+Best way to avoid dark patterns while maximizing user retention is to have you app design by professionals.
+Mobiversal offers ui/ux design for mobile apps and consultancy to improve your app’s design and user retention.

 Of course, it is in the interest of companies to try to, at least, maintain the current status quo with their existing users, but this can lead to the extreme.